estimated economic impact of Project GREEEN in its first 20 years

-- Develop research and educational programs in response to industry needs
+- Developing research and educational programs in response to industry needs.

-- Protect and preserve the quality of the environment
+- Protecting and preserving the quality of the environment.

 Project GREEEN, Michigan’s plant agriculture initiative housed at Michigan State University, is a cooperative effort by plant-based commodity groups and businesses in cooperation with Michigan State University AgBioResearch, Michigan State University Extension and the Michigan Department of Agriculture and Rural Development to advance Michigan’s economy through plant-based agriculture.

 Published on September 30, 2019

 Phil Korson, a stalwart of the Michigan tree fruit industry for more than 30 years, is retiring effective Jan.
 1, 2020.

 Two MSU researchers are creating a model that measures the allergenicity of various wheat varieties.
 They hope to validate the model and eventually use it as a pre-clinical testing tool to develop non-allergenic wheat products.